Mara-Li/obsidian-children-bookmark/README.md

 Bookmarks api is a mess to deal with, so feel free to improve!

+### 📝 Usage
+Right click in a folder in the file explorer, and click on `Bookmark children`.

 ## 📥 Installation

 - [ ] From Obsidian's community plugins